What is a Recreational Vehicle Service Technician?

 Salary for a Recreational Vehicle Service Technician

-The average yearly salary of a Recreational Vehicle Service Technician ranges between $25,670 and $58,750.
+The typical yearly salary for Recreational Vehicle Service Technicians is somewhere between $25,670 and $58,750.

 Recreational Vehicle Service Technicians who work in New Jersey, Tennessee, or Colorado, make the highest salaries.